How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 In a joint resolution with Pag-IBIG4, the Philippine Overseas Employment Administration (POEA) announced that they are now requiring all Overseas Filipino Workers (OFWs) to secure their Pag-IBIG Membership Identification (MID) numbers through POEA’s e-registration system or Virtual Pag-IBIG online service portal and encode it to their POEA e-Registration accounts.

-All OFWs are now also obliged to pay their monthly Pag-IBIG contribution during the processing of their Overseas Employment Certificate (OEC).
+All OFWs must pay their monthly Pag-IBIG contribution while processing their Overseas Employment Certificate (OEC).

 d.
 Self-employed professionals

-Entrepreneurs, freelancers, athletes, and other self-employed professionals up to 60 years old with at least Php 1,000 monthly income.
+Entrepreneurs, freelancers, athletes, and other self-employed professionals up to 60 years old with at least ₱1,000 monthly income.

-Household workers such as maids, drivers, cooks, and gardeners with at least Php 1,000 monthly income.
+Household workers such as maids, drivers, cooks, and gardeners with at least ₱1,000 monthly income.

 2. Voluntary membership